 - Rugs and other textiles (new and old)

-- Concessions are available, but they are somewhat pricey.
-You might want to bring some bottle water and a few snacks.
+- Concessions are available but can be pricey.
+To save money, you might want to bring some bottled water and a few snacks.

 - Beware of booths full of faux antiques and reproductions, which are new items manufactured to look old.

 - For large items, there are several designated pick-up points along the edges of the market.
 Your seller should tell you which pick-up point to use.
 Make sure you get a receipt and a pick-up pass.
 You'll need both to claim your purchase.

 To become a seller at the Nashville Flea Market, applications are available from the Flea Market office.